The constant vibrations of your phone pushing you notifications can feel like being in a crowded place even when you’re physically alone.

 - Engagement is the goal — not isolation.
 When constantly looking at our phone we can become distracted and not fully present with others.
 During your digital fast, look for ways to connect with others.
 Have a conversation over lunch or sit in front of someone and give them the gift of your full attention.

 - Your fast needs definition.
 What you are going to fast from?
-Maybe it’s your social media or perhaps it’s Netflix?
+Maybe it’s your social media or perhaps it’s Netflix.
 You decide.
 Determine your parameters and the length of time you are going to fast.
-If this is your first digital fast start with a 24-hour fast and figure out what works best for you.
+If this is your first digital fast, start with a 24-hour period.
+After it’s done, evaluate how it went to figure out what will work best for you in the future.

 - Notice your behavior.
 At the beginning you might find yourself reaching for your phone every time you are bored or lonely.
 A digital fast is not easy to start.
 Pay attention to your behavior, emotions and desires.
 A fast can be an incredible opportunity for the Lord to show you deeper things that you would not have noticed otherwise.

 - Notice what your fast is telling you.
-The dark side of technology is that it feeds into our insatiable need to be known without actually satisfying it.
-Ask yourself the hard questions during your fast like, “Where do I seek my identity from?”
+The dark side of technology is that it feeds our insatiable need to be known without actually satisfying it.
+Ask yourself the hard questions during your fast, like “Where do I seek my identity from?”